hardhats/vista-install-docs/New/SetUpHL7.rst

 --------------------------
 Looking at the Link Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The first step in any debugging is to see if the Link Manager shows any messages being sent/received.
-There is an example in `Creating a Test Message` section.
+The first step in any debugging is to see if the Link Monitor shows any messages being sent/received.
+There is an example in `Creating a Test Message`_ section.

 Viewing the Messages in VistA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^